 Before sending requests to the API, make sure to authenticate using a Pipedream OAuth client:

-// Initialize the Pipedream client with the SDK
+// Initialize the Pipedream SDK client

 import { createBackendClient } from "@pipedream/sdk/server";